abbiecoghlan/geo-hunt-backend/README.md

 Login: Here the user can login or sign up to play the game.
 Once logged in, another option for profile will pop up in the navigation bar and the user will be able to click on the puzzle page.
 Puzzles: This page displays all of the puzzles available to users.
 The user can click on a puzzle and be redirected to the puzzle page.
 If the user clicks on a puzzle before being logged in, they will be redirected to the login page.
 Leaderboard: A page that displays the leaderboard for all the users of the game.
 The user can click on a user in the leaderboard and see their profile.
 Profile: Here the user is able to see their personal stats and information.
+When logged in, it will be listed as the current users username.
+The user can reset their personal stats here.
 Puzzle: The puzzle page is where the game happens.
+When selecting a location, make sure to click when the five fingered hand appears.
+You will know you have selected a location when the popup appears.

 Resources